NVIDIA/NeMo/README.md

 ### 5.3.
 Using the HP Tool to Find the Optimal Configuration
 <a id="markdown-using-the-hp-tool-to-find-the-optimal-configuration" name="using-the-hp-tool-to-find-the-optimal-configuration"></a>
 This tool searches for the Hyper-Parameters (HPs) that achieve the highest throughput for training Large Language Models (LLMs) using NeMo-Megatron.

-It also searches for the inference HPs that achieve the highest throughput and the lowest latency.
+Note: The inference HP search is not available in this release.
+Please use a previous version of the container to use this feature.

 #### 5.3.1.
 HP Tool Capabilities
 <a id="markdown-hp-tool-capabilities" name="hp-tool-capabilities"></a>